-As of June 30, 2015, our cash and cash equivalents totaled \$305 million, including \$99 million attributable to CES.
-CES is a variable interest entity that is consolidated by CERP.
-CEOC, CGPH and CERP, together, control CES through the CES steering committee, which is comprised of one representative from each of CEOC, CGPH and CERP.
+As of September 30, 2015, our cash and cash equivalents totaled \$359 million, including \$141 million attributable to Caesars Enterprise Services, LLC ("CES").
+CES is a variable interest entity that is consolidated by CERP (see Note 1).
+CES is controlled through the CES steering committee, which is comprised of one representative from each of the Members (as defined in Note 1).
 Therefore, all decisions regarding the liquidity and capital resources of CES are made by the CES steering committee.
-Our operating cash inflows are typically used for operating expenses, debt service costs and working capital needs.
+Our operating cash inflows are typically used for operating expenses, debt service costs and working capital needs

 We are highly leveraged and a significant amount of our liquidity needs are for debt service.
-As of June 30, 2015, we had \$4,728 million face value of indebtedness outstanding including capital lease indebtedness.
-See Note 6, "Debt" for additional information relating to our indebtedness and related restrictive covenants.
-Cash paid for interest for the six months ended June 30, 2015 was \$200 million.
+As of September 30, 2015, we had \$4.7 billion face value of indebtedness outstanding including capital lease obligations.
+See Note 6 for additional information relating to our indebtedness and related restrictive covenants.
+Cash paid for interest for the nine months ended September 30, 2015 was \$245 million.